robin-raymond/zax.io/flow-control.md

 ````

-#### `each` initializer statements and condition
+#### `each` initializer statement and condition

-An `each` statement can contain a initialization statements with a condition followed by repeated code block which must be separated by a sub-statement separator (`;;`).
-If a value is declared, the declared value's scope only exists within the context of the `each` control flows.
+An `each` statement can contain an initialization statement with a condition followed by repeatable code block which must be separated by a sub-statement separator (`;;`) except for the repeatable code block.
+If a value is declared in an initialization statement then that value's scope only exists within the context of the `each` control flow.

 In the example below, the returned array is captured and iterated one element at a time: